 © Uwe Völkner, FOX photo agency

-can be expected.
-In all cases, direct skin contact or the inhalation of such media can cause acute damage due to the localised freezing and/or burning or scalding of the skin.
+must be expected.
+In all cases, direct skin contact or inhalation of these media can lead to acute damage by local frostbite or burning/scalding of the skin.

 For further detailed information please refer to our German Website.